Kevin Thomas

 Joseph has a Bachelor of Social Science in Political Science and Aboriginal Studies from the University of Toronto, and a Master of Art in Political Science from Western University (M.A., Political Science).

-Associate Director, Corporate Engagement & Advocacy
+Associate Director, Climate Advocacy

 she/her